luyangsi/Crossref_Metadata_Analysis/README.md

 1. Install the proper version of Jupyter notebook (our version: 7.34.0).
 2. Install the standard python libraries: os, re, collections.
 3. Install third-party packages: pandas, numpy, matplotlib, and seaborn.
-4. Create configuration file (config.json).
-Insert your email and API keys for Elsevier databases (Compendex, GEOBASE, and Scopus) and Web of Science Core.
-Institutional token (insttoken) will be required for Elsevier if you are running the code. ### TO MALIK: Consider include your pipeline of Crossref data curation.
-Thus we can have the full pipeline for the whole project

 **Run the Code**
 1. Download the "retraction-indexing-agreement" folder or clone the web URL: https://github.com/infoqualitylab/retraction-indexing-agreement.git